 - supports (un)subscription to the notification of analytics information for WLAN performance from the NWDAF; and

-- supports taking one or more above input from NWDAF into consideration for policies on assignment of network resources and/or for traffic steering policies.
+- supports taking one or more above input from the NWDAF into consideration for policies on assignment of network resources and/or for traffic steering policies.

 NOTE: How this information is used by the PCF is not standardized in this release of the specification.